Maksym Butkevych: War and capture

 Despite his long history of anti-militarism and pacifism, at the beginning of the 2022 Russian invasion of Ukraine, Maksym Butkevych volunteered to fight in the Armed Forces of Ukraine.
 He posted the following message on Facebook:

 In June 2022, Butkevych was captured near the Russian-held towns of Zolote and Hirske in Luhansk Oblast.
 Russian state media published a video of the interrogation.
 Subsequently, the Russian Ministry of Defence confirmed that Butkevych was a prisoner of war and as of 9 August was in the Russian-occupied Luhansk region.
-Due to his support for IDPs during the War in Donbas and because of his history as a journalist for the BBC, Butkevych was respectively labelled as a "neo-Nazi" and a "British spy" by the Russian media.
+Due to his support for IDPs during the war in Donbas and because of his history as a journalist for the BBC, Butkevych was respectively labelled as a "neo-Nazi" and a "British spy" by the Russian media.

 On 10 March 2023, Russia's Investigative Committee announced that Butkevych was sentenced to 13 years in prison.
+Butkevych was charged with war crimes against civilians, specifically firing a grenade launcher at civilians in Severodonetsk.
+The court ignored evidence to the fact that at the incriminated date of the alleged attack Butkevych was not present anywhere near the town.

-The Joint Center for the Search and Release of Prisoners of War and human rights activists are working to free him.
+The Joint Center for the Search and Release of Prisoners of War and human rights activists became engaged in working to free him.

+On 22 August 2023 appeal court in Moscow upheld the sentence of 13 years.
+Butkevych was not present at the court hearing, and he only had a chance to talk over a video link from prison in Luhansk.
+According to his lawyer, Butkevych was forced to confession using torture and after he confessed he confirmed the tortures stopped.

+In a 190-person prisoner swap between Ukraine and Russia, Butkevych was released on 18 October 2024.

+Awards

+On 29 September 2025 Maksym Butkevych was awarded with the prestigious Václav Havel Human Rights Prize 2025.